apache/trafficcontrol/docs/source/api/v5/cdns_name_federations.rst

 Response Structure
 ------------------
-:cname:           The Canonical Name (CNAME) used by the federation
+:cname:           The :abbr:`CNAME (Canonical Name)` used by the :term:`Federation`
-:deliveryService: An object with keys that provide identifying information for the :term:`Delivery Service` using this federation
+:deliveryService: An object with keys that provide identifying information for the :term:`Delivery Service` using this :term:`Federation`

 	:id:    The integral, unique identifier for the :term:`Delivery Service`
-	:xmlId: The :term:`Delivery Service`'s uniquely identifying 'xml_id'
+	:xmlID: The :term:`Delivery Service`'s uniquely identifying :ref:`ds-xmlid`

-:description: An optionally-present field containing a description of the field

-	.. note:: This key will only be present if the description was provided when the federation was created.
-Refer to the ``POST`` method of this endpoint to see how federations can be created.
+		.. versionchanged:: 5.0
+			Prior to version 5, this field was known by the name ``xmlId`` - improperly formatted camelCase.

+:description: A human-readable description of the :term:`Federation`.
+This can be ``null`` as well as an empty string.
-:lastUpdated: The date and time at which this federation was last modified, in :ref:`non-rfc-datetime`
+:lastUpdated: The date and time at which this :term:`Federation` was last modified, in :RFC:`3339` format

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was given in :ref:`non-rfc-datetime`.

-:ttl:         Time to Live (TTL) for the ``cname``, in hours
+:ttl: :abbr:`TTL (Time to Live)` for the ``cname``, in hours

 .. code-block:: http
 	:caption: Response Example